codeDogMcGee/Django-RestApi-Appointments/README.md

 # Django-REST API-Appointments

 ## REST API using Django Rest Framework.
 This project will be used as the boilerplate for a custom appointments web app for a nail salon in Denver, Colorado.
+A React front-end is under development and can be found [here](https://github.com/codeDogMcGee/React-Appointments).

 ### __Endpoints__
 Admin Only Endpoints: